Hack Club

 Feb, 2024 | Boston, MA

-Think Like a Programmer was a hackathon organised in collaboration with the Girl Scouts of Eastern Massachusetts.
-25 girl scouts learnt to build out wireframes for their apps to receive their Take Action award and 5 organisers built their first ever websites!
+Think Like a Programmer was a hackathon organized in collaboration with the Girl Scouts of Eastern Massachusetts.
+25 girl scouts learnt to build out wireframes for their apps to receive their Take Action award and 5 organizers built their first ever websites!

 See what went into planning